tobeybill/TISATAFL/README.md

 ### Databases
     - Compustat
     - Execucomp
-    - Center for Research and Security Price (CRSP)
+    - Center for Research and Security Prices (CRSP)